bharghavasagar2/MedClinic-Application/README.md

 MedClinic is a web application that streamlines the process of scheduling medical appointments, managing patient records, and conducting virtual video consultations between doctors and patients.

 ## Getting Started

-1. Clone the repository to your local machine.
+### Running the Application in local environment
-2. Install the required dependencies using `npm install` after checking into the respective server and client folder.
+1. Install all the required dependencies for both the server and client with a single command "npm run install:all" in the root folder.
+Afterward, start both the server and client simultaneously by running "npm start".
+2. The client application will be accessible at http://localhost:3000.
+The server will run on a different port, and the client will proxy requests to it.

 ## Testing Credentials